 As a vehicle passes an ANPR camera, its registration number is read and instantly checked against database records of vehicles of interest.

 Police officers can intercept and stop a vehicle, check it for evidence and, where necessary, make arrests.
 The use of ANPR in this way has proved to be important in the detection of many offences, including locating stolen vehicles, tackling uninsured vehicle use and uncovering cases of major crime.

 It also allows officers’ attention to be drawn to offending vehicles while allowing law abiding drivers to go about their business unhindered.

 How long is ANPR data stored and who has access to it?

-ANPR data collected by the Constabulary is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of two years.
+ANPR data collected by the Constabulary is stored locally for a period of one year and submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for the same period.

 Searches of ANPR data can confirm whether vehicles associated with a known criminal has been in the area at the time of a crime and can dramatically speed up investigations.